-This decision to redeploy troops is in conjunction with the election of a new president of Somalia, Hassan Sheikh Mohamud, on May 15, 2022, following a five-year hiatus from the presidency.
+This decision to redeploy troops is in conjunction with the election of a new president of Somalia, Hassan Sheikh Mohamud, on May 15, 2022, following five-year hiatus from the presidency.
 Mohamud is set to align with the West and has a desire to collaborate with the international community to counter the growth of Al Shabaab.
 During Mohamud’s hiatus, Al Shabaab spread throughout Somalia, fending off African Union Forces.
 The African Union will be one of the confirmed affiliate organizations that U.S. forces will work with in tandem.

 Outlook for Future Mitigation